HISPANIC HERITAGE MONTH

 Honor a loved one on Día de los Muertos

-To participate, please submit a photo of a loved one and a short tribute message using the form below by Wednesday, October 23rd.
-If you participated last year, your loved one will be honored again this year on our altar and website.
+To participate, please submit a photo of a loved one and a short tribute message using the form below by Friday, October 24th.

 Here is a sample post for social media: